Application Exercise (AE) FAQ

 - Something visual like putting a sticky note on their computers works well; that way students can continue to troubleshoot while still waiting for help

-- If the Application Exercise instructions recommend to go through it as a whole class, but you have advanced students who could do it independently, give them the option of working silently with headphones while you work with the rest of the class
+- If the Application Exercise instructions recommend going through it as a whole class, but you have advanced students who could do it independently, give those students the option of working silently with headphones while you work with the rest of the class

-- Make sure students know they can go back through an earlier EasyTech Lesson as a reference guide!
+- If students have previously been assigned Lessons, make sure students know they can go back through earlier EasyTech Lessons as a reference guide!

 Application Exercises do take more teacher planning and input than do automatically scored items, but they play an important part in EasyTech curriculum and learning process.
 Your students will find more relevance in the auto-scored Lessons when they know they will be using what they learn.
 Application Exercises are a bridge from work within a simulated environment to creating authentic materials with programs and apps.
 Once they have completed an Application Exercise, students should get feedback — whether it be teacher-to-whole class or peer-to-peer.
 It’s okay to start small and work within your time constraints—any application as a student-creator is better than none.